 Plants that attract Hummingbirds

 While Hummingbirds are attracted to red, they will feed from any color flower that has nectar.
 Annuals and perennials, vines, shrubs, trees, bedding plants and hanging plants: you can choose from all these categories in selecting flowers for attracting hummingbirds.
-Since there is such a dizzying array of plants that will help you achieve your goal, I have listed the flowers, shrubs and vines that are commonly used to attract hummers.
-Flowers Bee Balm Digitalis Cardinal Flower Delphinium Lantana Columbineh Coral …
+Since there is such a dizzying array of plants that will help you achieve your goal, here is a list of the flowers, shrubs and vines that are commonly used to attract hummers.
+Flowers Bee Balm Digitalis Cardinal Flower Delphinium …

 Make Your Own Hummingbird Nectar!